scott4dev/hello-consul/README.md

 ## consumer service
 This service queries the consul service and the data services

-To run the service that uses the geo and customer use the command
+To run this service use the command
 ```
 npm start
 ```